KisholoyDD21/ai-code-review-assistant-clean/README.md

 # AI Code Review Assistant

 A Streamlit app that reviews Python code the way a thorough senior engineer would: it runs Pylint and Flake8 for static analysis, then hands the code — plus those findings, as grounding — to an LLM (OpenAI or Gemini, your choice) for a structured review that finds bugs, flags security and performance issues, and explains *why* each one matters, not just what to change.
+View the app from here: https://ai-code-review-assistant-clean.streamlit.app/

 ## Features